 2. Medical applications include detecting Alzheimer’s, ADHD, and concussions at an earlier stage to start treating patients as quickly as possible.

-3. Assembly line managers will be able to ensure that testers actually have looked at the critical areas of a test subject in factories, creating improved visual inspections.
+3. Assembly line managers will be able to ensure that testers have looked at the critical areas of a test subject in factories, creating improved visual inspections.

 4. By studying eye movements, web designers can know, without a doubt, which elements attract website visitors’ attention and which ones to tweak.
 Similarly, marketers can determine which ads are returning a good investment by studying whether they catch customers’ attention.